 anxious

 Being anxious is something everyone experiences now and then.
-In the Gospel According to Luke 10:38-42 (NABRE), Jesus chastises Martha for having many cares or anxieties, a condition many in our world today can relate to.
+In the Gospel According to Luke 10:38-42 (NABRE), Jesus chastises Martha for having lots of cares or anxieties, a condition many in our world today can relate to.
 What exactly is it about Martha’s behavior that Jesus sees as less than ideal?
 What can we learn from Jesus about coping with our own anxieties?

 The Greek word μεριμνάω (merimnao) means “to care for” and has both positive and negative uses throughout the Old Testament.
 Having cares and concerns is not in itself a bad thing.
 Where Martha gets in trouble is that she cares for “many things.”
 Being anxious about these things divides her focus and attention.
 Jesus asks us to put our care and focus on him, which Martha’s sister Mary does.